garystafford/creative-analysis-claude-bedrock/README.md

 ### 1a.
 Generate an Analysis of Print Advertisements for Mercedes-Benz

-Provides an analysis of the four uploaded print advertisements for Mercedes-Benz.
+Provides an analysis of four public advertisements for Mercedes-Benz vehicles.

 Upload (4) JPEGs: